chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-signing/getting-started-chainguard-enforce-signing.md

 * [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli), version 1.2.8 or above
 * The [Chainguard command line tool `chainctl`](/chainguard/chainguard-enforce/how-to-install-chainctl/), version 0.1.

-You will also need access to a Google Cloud Platform (GCP) account, Google Kubernetes Engine (GKE), and the relevant [tools and configuration to orchestrate GKE](https://cloud.google.com/anthos/fleet-management/docs/before-you-begin/gke), including the [gcloud CLI tool](https://cloud.google.com/sdk/gcloud).
+You will also need access to a GCP account, Google Kubernetes Engine (GKE), and the relevant [tools and configuration to orchestrate GKE](https://cloud.google.com/anthos/fleet-management/docs/before-you-begin/gke), including the [gcloud CLI tool](https://cloud.google.com/sdk/gcloud).

 With these tools in place you are reading to begin.